 The relative nutritional value of vegetables produced across sites and production types was computed by means of a nutritional index inspired by the Nutrient Rich Food index (Drewnowski and Fulgoni 2008).
 The computation of these indices was informed by laboratory analyses on vegetable samples.
-The index subtracts the anti-nutritional features of food from their nutritional features.
+The index subtracts the nutrients to limit in food from their content of desired nutrients.
 Both sets of features are computed as the arithmetic mean of each considered nutrient divided by a reference value (100 g) and, in the case of NRF_n, scaled by the foodstuff's energy density in kcal/g (Darmon et al. 2005, 2009).
 Computations are defined by Eq.
 1 to Eq.
 3 (Drewnowski and Fulgoni 2008; Drewnowski et al. 2009):